Bottleneck Profiles and Discrete Prokhorov Metrics for Persistence Diagrams: Bottleneck Profiles

 \section{Bottleneck Profiles}

 The bottleneck distance $W_\infty$ has a major drawback: It only captures the single most extreme difference between two persistence diagrams.
-In other words: One and the same bottleneck distance can be attained in different ways.
-For example, the bottleneck distance can be attained once or many times.
-Moreover, the other distances in a matching are not taken into account.
+This implies that the same bottleneck distance can be realized by different pairs of persistence diagrams, cf Figure \ref{fig:1and4Bottlenecks}.
 We introduce the notion of the bottleneck profile to address the topic of secondary, tertiary,... bottlenecks and their multiplicities.

 \begin{defn} Given two persistence diagrams $X, Y$, define their \textit{bottleneck profile} to be